marbl/metAMOS/README.md

  * name - the full name of the tool you want to report later on.
 This can be arbitrary text.
  * output - where the output contigs from the tool are.
 For assemblers, this is contigs.
 [PREFIX] is a keyword for the metAMOS prefix for the assembly when it is run.
 This is assumed to be relative to the metAMOS run directory.
  * scaffoldOutput - where the output scaffolds from the tool are, if available.
  * backupOutput - some assemblers fail to generate their final output on some datasets.
-In this case, this can specify prelminiary contig output which will only be used if the main output is not available.
+In this case, this can specify preliminary contig output which will only be used if the main output is not available.
  * location - path to the executable.
 This is relative to metAMOS/Utilities.
 You can specify [MACHINE] to substitute your machine type into the executable path (i.e. Linux-x86_64).
 The user path will be searched if the tool is not found in the specified location
  * threads - the parameter to pass number of threads to use for the program, if available
  * paired - how to pass paired-end (assumed innie) interleaved data (FIRST refers to left mates, SECOND to right)
  * paired_interleaved - how to pass paired-end (assumed innie) non-interleaved.
 FIRST refers to the interleaved file.
  * mated - how to pass mate-pair data (assumed outtie) non-interleaved data (FIRST refers to left mates, SECOND to right)
  * mated_interleaved - how to pass mate-pair data (assumed outtie) interleaved mates
  * unpaired - how to pass fragment data to the program.
-FIRST referes to the unmated file.
+FIRST refers to the unmated file.
  * commands - an arbitrary list of commands to run to execute the tool.
 Multiple lines are supported with the \ character.
 Multiple commands can be specified using &&.
 In the above example, rm -rf will run first followed by Ray.
 Common useful keywords are:
     * [PREFIX] - the prefix to use for output
     * [RUNDIR] where the program is running